brioche recipe from Sicily: breakfast for paradise deserving people

 Dear heaven-aspiring friends, here’s the brioche bread recipe for homemade Sicilian buns.

 But to deserve paradise, you must turn on the oven, even if it’s 100 degrees out there.
-Make the brioche dough, form the rolls, display them on a sheet, and go to another room while they bake.
+Make the brioche doughform the rolls, display them on a sheet, and go to another room while they bake.
 Come back when the sweet aroma starts calling your name…

 If it’s Winter, remember leavening is going to be tricky: to rise, place the dough in the oven, light on.

-brioche recipe
+Sicilian brioche

 The authentic Sicilian brioche recipe.